samber/hot/README.md

 // might fail if "user-123" is not in cache and loader returns error

 // get or create
-user, found, err := cache.GetWithCustomLoaders(
+user, found, err := cache.GetWithLoaders(
     "user-123",
     func(keys []string) (found map[string]*User, err error) {
         rows, err := db.Query("SELECT * FROM users WHERE id IN (?)", keys)